The Best Home Security System Apps

 The ADT+ app works with ADT home security systems and monitoring.
 It boasts a full lineup of home automation controls so you can remotely let the kids in after school or check to make sure you didn’t leave the coffee pot on.

 We especially like the voice control options that come with the ADT+ app.
-It allows two-way talk and it works with Amazon Alexa.
+It allows two-way talk, and it works with Google Nest devices and voice assistant.
 You can use voice control to arm and disarm your system—an option that isn’t always available from a security system app.

 pro